AriFordsham/GHCWiki/pattern-synonyms.md

 - Associated patterns are **not** typechecked to ensure that their type matches the type they are associated with.

 - Hence, all synonyms must be initially explicitly associated but a module which imports an associated synonym is oblivious to whether they import a synonym or a constructor.

+- According to this proposal, only pattern synonyms may be associated with a datatype.
+But it would be trivial to expand this proposal to allow arbitrary associations.